eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/c-wallet-unit-attestation.md

 Special case of above

 ### 6.3 Relation to Risk Register
->copied from pseudonyms not updated for WUA yet
-As pseudonyms may be used to provide authentication, a large number of the risks listed in the risk register for European Digital Identity Wallets \[RiskRegister\] are (at least indirectly) related to the use of pseudonyms:
+The purpose of WUA is to allow parties interacting with the Wallet Unit, to ensure they are interacting with a legitimate Wallet Unit.
+Therefore WUA has impact on several of the risks listed in the risk register for European Digital Identity Wallets \[RiskRegister\]:

 <table>
 <colgroup>